kudobuilder/kudo/keps/0023-enable-disable-features.md

     trigger: mirror-maker-plan
 ```

-And the plan triggered by the parameter will be the one using `Feature` tasks in their steps.
+And the plan triggered by the parameter will be the one using `Toggle` tasks in their steps.

 ```
 plans: